Predictive Learning on Hidden Tree-Structured Ising Models: Discussion

 then $\mc{L}^{(2)}\left(\p (\cdot),\RIPn\left(\p(\cdot)\right)\right)\leq \frac{\eta}{2}$ under the event $\Ecorrn\cap \Estrongn$.
 Both conditions \eqref{eq:condition1} and \eqref{eq:condition2} should be satisfied, so it is necessary to have To guarantee that the errors $\ngam$ and $\neps$ are sufficient small such that \eqref{eq:condition3} is satisfied, we need to make sure that the number of samples $n$ is sufficiently large.
 In fact, the upper bounds on the errors translate into lower bounds on the number of samples through the concentration bounds for the events.
 Specifically, Lemma \ref{Lem_Ecorrn} gives a sufficient sample size to ensure that the event $\Ecorrn$ occurs with probability at least $1-\delta$, Lemma \ref{lemma_Estrong} gives the concentration bound for the event $\Estrongn$ and Lemma \ref{Lemma Ecascn} gives the concentration bound of the event $\Ecascn$.
 Lemma \ref{Lem_Ecorrn}, Lemma \ref{lemma_Estrong} and Lemma \ref{Lemma Ecascn} together with \eqref{eq:condition3} give the final bound of the sample complexity (see the proof \ref{Main_result_proof_Appendix}) and its simplified but looser bound that provides the condition of Theorem \ref{thm:Main_result:short}.
 Although the general structure of our argument follows that of the noiseless case, the presence of noise introduces several technical challenges whose solution may be of independent interest.
-We highlight several aspects of our approach as follows.
+In the sequel, we highlight the most important aspects of our approach that do not appear in the noiseless case.